metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/11-third-party-signer.md

 The Third Party Signer guard contains the following Mint Settings:

-- **Signer**: The required third party signer.
+- **Signer**: The required third-party signer.
 The address of this signer must match the Signer Key in the guard settings.

 <Accordion>
 <AccordionItem title="JS SDK" open={true}>
 <div className="accordion-item-padding">

-When minting via the JS SDK, simply provide the third party signer via the `signer` attribute like so.
+When minting via the JS SDK, simply provide the third-party signer via the `signer` attribute like so.

 ```tsx
 const { nft } = await metaplex.candyMachines().mint({